himbojo/nettools_app/README.md

 # **Net Tools App**

-Net Tools App is a web-based utility that provides tools like `ping` and `dig` for network diagnostics.
+Net Tools App is a web-based utility that provides tools like `ping`, `dig` and `traceroute` for network diagnostics.
 The app features real-time command output streaming and a sleek dark mode UI for a modern user experience.

 ---

 ## **Features**
-- Perform `ping` and `dig` commands through a web interface.
+- Perform `ping`, `dig` and `traceroute` commands through a web interface.
 - Real-time streaming of command output.
 - Dark mode UI with a responsive design.
 - Dockerized for easy deployment.